Wilson-Barbosa/data-structures-java/README.md

 The previous sorting strategies were rather slow, there are however better and faster options.

 ### Mergesort
 Recursion can be used on lots of different scenarios and sorting is one of them.
 The algorithm that uses this strategy is called mergesort.
+This algorithm takes O(n*log n), which can be really fast for large data sources.

+It works by re

 ### Shellsort
 This stragery is called shellsort after its discover, Donald L. Shell in 1959